EnviralDesign/TD-Launcher/README.md

 If you work on a lot of TD projects, or support many older projects you know the pain of having to manage / guess / remember which version something was built in.
 A real pain if you accidentally upgrade your projects build and lose work when trying to downgrade back again!

+## Not a virus
+This exe is not a virus, even if windows tells you it is.
+It's silly that I even have to say this but reading about on the internet shows that pyinstaller compiled executables get flagged as false positives all the time.
+Install via the setup.exe in the release and you should not have any issues.

 ## How this works
 This tool scans your registry for TouchDesigner entries, and builds a list of available TD executables / installs that can potentially be used.
 It then analyzes the .toe file and loads the GUI with the appropriate option selected, and starts a 5 second timer.